 - 24. Consultations, including telephone consultations, except when they occur between Providers and the Providers attach a written report to the patient's medical record. - 25.
 Correction of near- or far-sighted conditions or aphakia (where the lens of the eye is missing either congenitally or accidentally or has been surgically removed, as with cataracts) by means of "laser Surgery," or refractive keratoplasty procedures such as keratomileusis, keratophakia and radial keratotomy and all related services. - 26.
 Cosmetic procedures and supplies that are not Reconstructive. - 27.
 Custodial Care, Rest Cures. - 28.
 Dental services and dental-related oral Surgery, unless specifically provided by this document; procedures designed primarily to prepare the mouth for dentures (including alveolar augmentation, bone grafting, frame implants and ramus mandibular stapling). - 29.
 Treatment of developmental delays.
 (This exclusion does not apply to mandated treatment of Autism Spectrum Disorder as defined by Vermont law.) - 30.
 Drugs and pharmaceuticals, except as required by law; - 31.
 Any determination of refractive state or any examination, prescription or fitting of eyeglasses or contact lenses unless the refraction, examination, prescription or fitting is for treatment of aphakia or keratoconus. - 32.
 Education, educational evaluation or therapy, therapeutic boarding schools, services that should be Covered as part of an evaluation for, or inclusion in, a Child's individualized education plan (IEP) or other educational program.
 (This exclusion does not apply to treatment of diabetes, such as medical nutrition therapy by approved Providers.) - 33.
-Foot care or supplies that are Palliative or Cosmetic in nature, including supportive devices and treatment for bunions (except capsular or bone Surgery), flatfoot conditions, subluxations of the foot, corns, callouses, toenails, fallen arches, weak feet, chronic foot strain and symptomatic complaints of the feet. - 34.
+Foot care or supplies that are Palliative or Cosmetic in nature, including supportive devices and treatment for bunions (except capsular or bone Surgery), flat-foot conditions, subluxations of the foot, corns, callouses, toenails, fallen arches, weak feet, chronic foot strain and symptomatic complaints of the feet. - 34.
 Tinnitus masking devices. - 35.
-Home or automobile modifications or equipment like air conditioners, HEPA filters, humidifiers, stair glides, elevators, lifts, motorized scooters, whirlpools, furniture or "barrier-free" construction, even if prescribed by a Provider. - 36.
-Infertility services with an Out-of-Network Provider and the following: - donor related services or specimens;
+Home or automobile modifications or equipment like air conditioners, HEPA filters, humidifiers, stair glides, elevators, lifts, motorized scooters, whirlpools, furniture or "barrier-free" construction, even if prescribed by a Provider.
+(This exclusion does not apply to manual hydraulic patient lifts, commonly known as "Hoyer" lifts.) - 36.
+Infertility services with a Non-Participating Provider and the following:

-- any Experimental or Investigational procedures or therapies; and - infertility services rendered to a surrogate and/or surrogate fees.
+- · donor related services or specimens; - any Experimental or Investigational procedures or therapies; and - infertility services rendered to a surrogate and/or surrogate fees.